 With the Our Sea Our Life project, we work with vulnerable communities to manage local fisheries, using nature-based solutions.
 We work to improve the resilience of coastal ecosystems and community well-being by creating community fishers' councils to manage marine areas.
 We also develop sustainable financing mechanisms, and support Village Savings and Loan Associations to invest in alternative small-scale businesses and secure a diversity of income.

 Women and men often have defined and differing roles in small scale fishing communities.
 We recognise to implement a truly effective, sustainable and scalable model we need to identify opportunities to create strategies to involve women in discussions and the decision-making process.
 Research from the development sector shows that improving the well-being of women is one of the most effective tools to bring about significant change when working with traditional impoverished communities.

-Watch this short video on the gender equity elements of the project, prepared by and shown at the European Development Days (EDD) event, in June 2018.
+This video explains how we're empowering local women together with protecting wildlife, prepared by and shown at the European Development Days (EDD) event, in June 2018.